 - Also, view all nested IP ranges and IPS included in your SPF’s tree hierarchy

-- Check for multiple SPF records (this cases an error in SPF specifications)
+- Check for multiple SPF records (this causes an error in SPF specifications)

 - Then check for SPF record’s “10 DNS Lookup” limitations (this also causes an error)

-- By SPF record lookup tool check you SPF against recursive includes (this leads to error)
+- By SPF record lookup tool check your SPF against recursive includes (this leads to error)

 - Also, check SPF records against “2 Void DNS Lookup” limitations (this leads to permerror)